meta-toolkit/meta-toolkit.org/online-learning.md

 </code>
 </div>

+As of writing, this can be run on a system with as little as 200MB of RAM, where the maximum resident set size was 128MB, a far cry away from the 1.2 GB training set.
+Attempting to train a model using LIBLINEAR results in the processing being killed when loading in the training set.

 This general process should be able to be extended to work with any dataset that cannot be fit into memory, provided an appropriate `batch-size` is set in the configuration file.